-CONDITIONS THAT CONTRIBUTE TO STAR ACTIVITY STEPS THAT CAN BE TAKEN TO INHIBIT STAR ACTIVITY High glycerol concentration (> 5% v/v) Restriction enzymes are stored in 50% glycerol, therefore the amount of enzyme added should not exceed 10% of the total reaction volume. riigii giyeeroi concentration (> 5 % v/v) Use the standard 50 μl reaction volume to reduce evaporation during incubation.
+CONDITIONS THAT CONTRIBUTE To star activity STEPS THAT CAN BE TAKEN TO INHIBIT STAR ACTIVITY Walandara (50/ /) Restriction enzymes are stored in 50% glycerol, therefore the amount of enzyme added should not exceed 10% of the total reaction volume.
+High glycerol concentration (> 5% v/v) Use the standard 50 μl reaction volume to reduce evaporation during incubation.
 High concentration of enzyme/μg of DNA ratio (varies with each enzyme, usually 100 units/μg) Use the fewest units possible to achieve digestion.
 This avoids overdigestion and reduces the final glycerol concentration in the reaction.
 Non-optimal buffer Whenever possible, set up reactions in the recommended buffer.
 Buffers with differing ionic strengths and pHs may contribute to star activity.
 Prolonged reaction time Use the minimum reaction time required for complete digestion.
 Prolonged incubation may result in increased star activity, as well as evaporation.
-Presence of organic solvents [DMS0, ethanol (2), ethylene glycol, dimethylacetamide, dimethylformamide, sulphalane (3)] Make sure the reaction is free of any organic solvents, such as alcohols, that might be present in the DNA preparation.
-Substitution of Mg 2+ with other divalent cations (Mn 2+ , Cu 2+ , Co 2+ , Zn 2+) Use Mg^{2+} as the divalent cation.
+Presence of organic solvents [DMSO, ethanol (2), ethylene glycol, dimethylacetamide, dimethylformamide, sulphalane (3)] Make sure the reaction is free of any organic solvents, such as alcohols, that might be present in the DNA preparation.
+Substitution of Mg 2+ with other divalent cations (Mn 2+ , Cu 2+ , Co 2+ , Zn 2+) Use Mg 2+ as the divalent cation.
 Other divalent cations may not fit correctly into the active site of the restriction enzyme, possibly interfering with proper recognition.